beingforthebenefit/PlexMonitor/README.md

 # PlexMonitor
-A Firfox plugin that shows various information about your Plex server.
+A Firefox plugin that shows various information about your Plex server.